micahwierenga/css-box-model-and-positioning/readme.md

 * An **inline** element takes up only as much space as the content requires, and sits in the same line as preceeding elements.
 Margin and padding only affect the left and right sides of the elements.
 This display style is great for elements that should not disrupt the surrounding content, like a link in a paragraph of text.

-* An **inline-block** element maintains the the properties of an inline element, but allows a width and height to be applied to it (as well as side margin/padding).
+* An **inline-block** element maintains the properties of an inline element, but allows a width and height to be applied to it (as well as side margin/padding).
 This display style is good for wrapping lists of elements that are still block-like, such as a grid of products on amazon.

 * If you assign **none** as the value of the display, this will make the element and its content disappear from the page entirely!